-Inequality: South Africa’s progressive new constitution, adopted after the end of apartheid, offers the opportunity to redress power but racial injustice and discrimination persists in all walks of life.
+South Africa’s new constitution, adopted after the end of apartheid, offers the opportunity to redress power, but racial injustice and discrimination persist in all walks of life.

 As a result, South Africa remains one of the most unequal countries in the world.
 We are working to help poor people to understand and claim their rights under one of the most progressive constitutions in the world.

 Christian Aid works in South Africa to tackle the structures that perpetuate inequality and poverty.
 Through our partners, we help the poorest and most marginalised communities fight for the change that will benefit many hundreds of thousands of people at a national level.